open-telemetry/opentelemetry-specification/specification/specification-principles.md

 ## OpenTelemetry Mission and Values

-It should be taken in context of the [overal values of OpenTelemetry](https://opentelemetry.io/community/mission/), which lays out the following core values:
+It should be taken in context of the [overall values of OpenTelemetry](https://opentelemetry.io/community/mission/), which lays out the following core values:

 - [Telemetry should be easy](https://opentelemetry.io/community/mission/#telemetry-should-be-easy)
 - [Telemetry should be universal](https://opentelemetry.io/community/mission/#telemetry-should-be-universal)